Objective-C: Analysis of the language

 Objective-C implementations use a thin runtime system written in C, which adds little to the size of the application.
 In contrast, most object-oriented systems at the time that it was created used large virtual machine runtimes.
 Programs written in Objective-C tend to be not much larger than the size of their code and that of the libraries (which generally do not need to be included in the software distribution), in contrast to Smalltalk systems where a large amount of memory was used just to open a window.
 Objective-C applications tend to be larger than similar C or C++ applications because Objective-C dynamic typing does not allow methods to be stripped or inlined.
 Since the programmer has such freedom to delegate, forward calls, build selectors on the fly, and pass them to the runtime system, the Objective-C compiler cannot assume it is safe to remove unused methods or to inline calls.

 Likewise, the language can be implemented atop extant C compilers (in GCC, first as a preprocessor, then as a module) rather than as a new compiler.
 This allows Objective-C to leverage the huge existing collection of C code, libraries, tools, etc. Existing C libraries can be wrapped in Objective-C wrappers to provide an OO-style interface.
 In this aspect, it is similar to GObject library and Vala language, which are widely used in development of GTK applications.

 All of these practical changes lowered the barrier to entry, likely the biggest problem for the widespread acceptance of Smalltalk in the 1980s.

 A common criticism is that Objective-C does not have language support for namespaces.
 Instead, programmers are forced to add prefixes to their class names, which are traditionally shorter than namespace names and thus more prone to collisions.
 As of 2007, all macOS classes and functions in the Cocoa programming environment are prefixed with "NS" (e.g. NSObject, NSButton) to identify them as belonging to the macOS or iOS core; the "NS" derives from the names of the classes as defined during the development of NeXTSTEP.

 Since Objective-C is a strict superset of C, it does not treat C primitive types as first-class objects.

 Unlike C++, Objective-C does not support operator overloading.
-Also unlike C++, Objective-C allows an object to directly inherit only from one class (forbidding multiple inheritance).
+Also unlike C++, Objective-C allows an object to directly inherit from only one class (forbidding multiple inheritance).
 However, in most cases, categories and protocols may be used as alternative ways to achieve the same results.

 Because Objective-C uses dynamic runtime typing and because all method calls are function calls (or, in some cases, syscalls), many common performance optimizations cannot be applied to Objective-C methods (for example: inlining, constant propagation, interprocedural optimizations, and scalar replacement of aggregates).
 This limits the performance of Objective-C abstractions relative to similar abstractions in languages such as C++ where such optimizations are possible.